SUMMARY

 A donor makes an irrevocable charitable donation to a public charity that sponsors and administers DAF accounts on behalf of donors.

 The donor receives the immediate tax benefit, as complete control over the assets resides with the DAF sponsor.
+Each jurisdiction offers differing tax benefits, which may be limited by annual caps or predicated on the type of asset donated.
+In some jurisdictions, recent changes have introduced floors or caps that may limit deductibility for smaller donations, making strategic timing more valuable.
+Rather than evaluating charitable giving each year, donors may want to take a longer view of their charitable giving to fully take advantage of charitable deductions.
 They also have the privilege of recommending grants to qualified public charities over time and can also recommend how the charitable assets are invested before being granted out.

 The DAF sponsor manages all the administrative functions such as legal oversight, diligence of qualified public charities, and recordkeeping.